 Different test take different amounts of time.
 Patients will be informed of when their test results will available and how they will be contacted.

 Patients will be advised of the day and times to drop off their specimen.

 How many physicians and office locations do you have?

-Our practice is comprised of 21 physicians with 8 offices located in Lexington, Winchester, Mt.
-Sterling, Richmond, Danville, Somerset and Frankfort.
+Our practice is comprised of 17 physicians with offices located in Lexington, Winchester, Mount Sterling, Richmond, Somerset and Frankfort.
 We also have outreach offices in Cynthiana, Flemingsburg, Georgetown, Nicholasville, Paris, Versailles and West Liberty.

 Do you have any female physicians?